 Annual Renewals for studies where patients are still being treated (either studies that are open to accrual or studies closed to accrual but still have subjects on active treatment/intervention) must be submitted to the PRC BEFORE submission to the IRB for all studies which have undergone an initial PRC Review.

 This Cover Sheet has been revised and streamlined to provide clearer guidance on what is required for PRC Renewal Review, and ask more focused questions regarding updated information relevant to PRC Renewal Review.
 Included in this form are areas to indicate updates to accrual goals, updates to Co-Investigators, and specific guidance regarding what constitutes low accrual.
 In the event there has been low accrual, this form also highlights what is required to address low accrual.
-In the event of low accrual, upon completing the relevant sections of this form no separate low accrual memo is required.
+Please read carefully and contact the PRC Coordinator if any questions regarding how to complete the requirements for this form.

 2. Current Protocol